 Why is protein powder beneficial?

-Protein powders contain higher amounts of protein, which you’re able to have in one go without feeling as though you’ve eaten too much.
-You don’t have to plan meals in advance and spend hours preparing high-protein meals to eat throughout the day.
+Protein powders are an extra portion of protein you wouldn’t get in your standard diet.
+You’re able to have it in one go without feeling as though you’ve eaten too much.
+You don’t have to plan meals in advance or spend hours preparing high-protein meals to eat throughout the day.

 You can make your protein smoothie in the morning and take it with you to have as a snack between your meals.
 If you don’t make a smoothie, all you need to do is add a scoop to some milk or water, shake and drink.
 It’s quick, convenient and you’ll find that most protein powders will keep you fuller for longer, preventing unwanted trips to the vending machine.